Yu Genwei: Club career

-Beginning his football career for Tianjin Teda (then known as Tianjin FC) in the 1994 league season where he quickly established himself as an attacking midfielder when he scored 10 league goals and helped Tianjin win promotion to the top tier.
+Beginning his football career for Tianjin team as a promising right winger.
+Since the 1994 league season, he quickly established himself as an attacking midfielder when he scored 10 league goals and helped Tianjin win promotion to the top tier.
 He would help establish Tianjin as a regular within the top tier and would even personally win the Chinese Football Association Young Player of the Year at the end of the 1996 league season.
 By the 1997 league season Tianjin would have a disappointing season when they came eleventh in the league and were relegated from the top tier.
 Yu Genwei would however stay with Tianjin throughout the 1998 league season to help fight for immediate promotion which they achieved when they won the second tier.
 Once more within the top tier Yu Genwei would remain with Tianjin for the rest of his career to help establish them in the top tier.